 Collecting Taxes as a Punishment

-In addition to teaching children how income taxes work, using a tax jar and setting up an in-house tax system can also be used as a form of discipline.
+In addition to being the best way to teach your kids about taxes and also teaching them about how income taxes work, using a tax jar and setting up an in-house tax system can also be used as a form of discipline.
 For example, you can set up a “swear tax” or charge tax when a child fails to do their chores.

 Again, the money you collect from these “taxes” should be placed in a clear jar, located in a central location, so that the children can see that you are not just taking their money as a punishment and using it for yourself.
 Unlike some of the earlier exercises we mentioned, offering a tax refund from this jar probably would not be the best course of action.
 Instead, it can be applied to that general family tax fund that we mentioned earlier and used on something that will benefit the family as a whole.